AndrewZhuCC/docker-qbittorrent-trackers-injector/README.md

 ## 🧊 Future Plans

-- Reuse tracker list from inside AddqBittorrentTrackers.sh file, instead of hammering the servers.
+- Keep improving the service from user feedback.

 ---